 If so, does that mean atheists cannot have hope?
 Are there no atheists out there that have hope?
 Of course, they are and they do.
 However, it is an interesting question to ask.

 I am different and you are different, we could look at the same situation and come to different conclusions.
-For example, some of you may love this article while others will dislike it, but for this I have hope.
+For example, some of you may love this article while others will dislike it, but for this, I have hope that you will